garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Scrum.md

 	- [[SPRINT (iteration)]]
 	- [[Incremental Development]]
 3. Definition of Done ([[acceptance criteria]])
-	- The definition of done is an agreed upon list of the activities deemed necessary to get a product increment, usually represented by a [[user story]] to a done state by the end of
+	- The definition of done is an agreed upon list of the activities deemed necessary to get a product increment, usually represented by a [[user story]] to a done state by the end of [[SPRINT (iteration)]].
+	- **"Done" means "implemented & tested"**
+4. Project Tracking (Metrics)
+	- The team displays, somewhere on a wall of the project room, a large gr